FraMecca/CipollaMod/README.md

 CipollaMod
 ====

-This is a fork a pure python server implementation of the Sauerbraten Cube 2 Server.
+This is a modded implementation of the Sauerbraten Cube 2 Server.
 It is forked from [Spyd](https://github.com/fdChasm/spyd/).
 See the [License](LICENSE) file.

 # Aim of the project
 The aim of this mod is to build an easy to customize server that may serve as a base for future Sauerbraten modders.
 It implements a mod engine with hot reload and access to the whole server API.
+Mods can be written in Python

 # Roadmap